Lukong123/alx-react/0x07-react_redux_action_creator_normalizr/README.md

 You should not have to modify the test, and the test should pass correctly All the tests in the project should pass

+### 3. create action for coruse list
+Copy the dashboard folder from the task_2 directory into a directory named task_3

+Create a new folder named actions

+Create the action types:
+In a file named courseActionTypes.js, create two action types:

+SELECT_COURSE
+UNSELECT_COURSE
+They will be used to define if a user selected or unselected a specific course

+Create the action creators:
+In a file named courseActionCreators.js, create two action creators that will send the two types we previously created:

+The function selectCourse will accept index as argument The function unSelectCourse will accept index as argument Test the action creators:
+In a file named courseActionCreators.test.js, write a test for the selectCourse action.
+Calling the creator with 1 as argument should return: { type: SELECT_COURSE, index: 1 }

+Write a test for the unSelectCourse action.
+Calling the creator with 1 as argument should return: { type: UNSELECT_COURSE, index: 1 }
+### 4.Create actions for the UI
+Copy the dashboard folder from task_3 into a directory labeled task_4

+In src/actions/uiActionTypes.js, create four action types:

+e.g . export const LOGIN = "LOGIN"

+Create the action types:
+LOGIN
+LOGOUT
+DISPLAY_NOTIFICATION_DRAWER
+HIDE_NOTIFICATION_DRAWER
+They will be used to define when a user is logging in, logging out, and display / hide the notifications drawer

+Create the action creator:
+In a file named uiActionCreators.js, the goal of this section is to create four action creators that will send the four types we previously created.
+Remember to import all the types from uiActionTypes in this file.

+The function login will accept email and password as arguments.
+It will return the action with LOGIN as a type and the user object:
+{ user : { email, password } }
+The function logout will create the action with the type LOGOUT The function displayNotificationDrawer will create the action with the type DISPLAY_NOTIFICATION_DRAWER The function hideNotificationDrawer will create the action with the type HIDE_NOTIFICATION_DRAWER Test the action creators:
+In a file named uiActionCreators.test.js, write a test for each of the action creator you wrote previously.